deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 )
 ```

 Here are some questions you could try out:
 - Who is the father of Arya Stark?
 - Who created the Dothraki vocabulary?
 - Who is the sister of Sansa?

-2. You can directly print out the answers returned by the pipeline:
+2. Print out the answers the pipeline returns:

 ```python